 In cafeterias, dishes and cutlery should be set out in a logical way.
 When food is behind a self-serve enclosure, the name of the item should be put on the door to the area in braille and in print signage of at least 18-point type.

 A continuous tray path is easier to use than separate food service stations.
 Place physical colour-contrasted stops at the end of the tray counter so that trays cannot be accidentally pushed off.

 Hot food serving areas should be designed to minimize the possibility of burns from spills or incidental contact with hot foods or appliances.

 Place waste containers and tray return receptacles outside the path of travel.
 They should be clearly marked and colour contrasted to their surroundings.

 Menus and price lists in restaurants and cafeterias should be posted on a wall near the entrance at a height between 1,350 and 1,550 mm from the finished floor.
 Menus that are hand-held should be available in at least 14-point type and in braille.
 They could also be made available on a portable audio device such as an MP3 player.
 Update all menus at the same time so that prices and contents of print and braille menus are consistent.
 Menus should also be provided in an accessible format on the restaurant’s website.
-For more information, refer to CNIB’s Clear Print guidelines.
+For more information, refer to The CNIB Foundation’s Clear Print guidelines (PDF).

 When vending machines provide a telephone number for service, it should also be available in braille or large-print, located as close as possible to coin slots.